alicederyn/gradle-bintray-plugin/README.md

             }
             //Optional configuration for Maven Central sync of the version mavenCentralSync {
-                sync = true //[Default: true] Determines whether to sync the version to Maven Central. user = 'userToken' //OSS user token: mandatory password = 'paasword' //OSS user password: mandatory close = '1' //Optional property.
+                sync = true // whether to sync the version to Maven Central; optional if user/password are set. user = 'userToken' //OSS user token: optional password = 'paasword' //OSS user password: optional close = '1' //Optional property.
 By default the staging repository is closed and artifacts are released to Maven Central.
-You can optionally turn this behaviour off (by puting 0 as value) and release the version manually.
+You can optionally turn this behaviour off (by putting 0 as value) and release the version manually.
             }
         }
     }